msigne/app-direct-api-integration/README.md

 ### As a Maven target

-To run the application from command line, from the project root folder. you may run  the following commands after building your application:
+To run the application from command line. you may run  the following commands from the project root folder after building your application:
 ```
 mvn spring-boot:run
 ```